 In addition, Scherrer is a co-investigator of the Polarametric and Helioseismic Imager, an instrument on the ESA/NASA Solar Orbiter which launched February 9, 2020, while KIPAC staff scientist Todd Hoeksma is a co-investigator of the Solar Orbiter's Magnetometer.

 MDI and HMI provide helioseismology and magnetic field data with which the group studies the solar interior and atmosphere—both local dynamics and the global structure of the Sun.
 Many analysis and modeling opportunities help exploit these unique observations.
 Simulations are increasingly important.
 Predicting solar sources of space weather is a long-term research goal.

-Please see Solar Physics at Stanford University for detailed information.
+Please see the Stanford Solar Observatory Group's website for detailed information.